cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - Finding Details
   - More information on each finding

 Within Cobalt, this is also known as a Report or a Final Report.
+For more information, see [Pentest Reports](/platform-deep-dive/pentests/reports/).

 ## Remediate